AdaCore/gnatstudio/docs/users_guide/compilation.rst

 * :menuselection:`Build --> Clean --> Clean root`

-   Remove all object files and other compilation artifacts associated to the root project.
-But do not clean objects from other related projects.
+   Remove all object files and other compilation artifacts associated to the root project but do not clean objects from other related projects.

 .. index:: menu; build --> makefile
 .. index:: makefile